PubGentleman/RoommateSwipe/replit.md

 The application is built with React Native and Expo, using TypeScript and leveraging React's experimental features for performance.
 It employs React Navigation for a role-based navigation structure (Renter, Host, Agent/Landlord) with nested navigators.
 UI/UX follows a theme system supporting light/dark modes and uses reusable, themed components.

 **Core Features by Role:**
 - **Renter:** Swipe-based matching with priority placement, 1-on-1 messaging (with limits for Basic users), Priority messaging (Priority users can message without matching; Basic users can pay $0.99 for single message), comprehensive group management, property exploration with advanced filters (Plus/Priority only), saved properties, and an AI Match Assistant (Plus/Priority).
 Boost feature available for profile visibility.
-Gender displayed using modern Unicode symbols (♂♀⚧).
+Property listings display room type (ROOM vs ENTIRE APARTMENT), existing roommate gender for room listings, and compatibility scores with hosts for informed decision-making.
-- **Host:** Property listing management (CRUD), application review, listing status control, and featured listings (Priority only).
+- **Host:** Property listing management (CRUD) with room type specification (room or entire apartment), existing roommate gender tracking for room listings, application review, listing status control, and featured listings (Priority only).
 - **Agent:** Multi-property portfolio management, document verification, legal template library, and professional credential verification.

 Animations use React Native Reanimated, and gestures are handled by React Native Gesture Handler.
 State management relies on React Context API for authentication and local component state, with AsyncStorage for persistent data.